SpenceFrancois/peakportfolio.ai-open/README.md

 # PeakPortfolio.ai – Open Source Edition

-## Overview
+## What peakportfolio does
 PeakPortfolio.ai is an investment portfolio construction application that allows users to express investment goals, ideas, and their own analysis in natural language and receive a personalized portfolio that is constructed, reviewed, and explained through a structured, multi-stage workflow.

-The platform connects portfolio optimization, asset-level data, prompt engineering, and AI agent chains into a single, intuitive system.
-PeakPortfolio builds portfolios around user intent, MVO portfolios, asset-level data, and explicit constraints, delivering allocations alongside performance metrics and explanations for each allocation.

-This repository contains the open-source version of the application — everything required to run it locally, explore the underlying algorithms, and extend the system for experimentation or further development.
+## The problem this is designed to solve
+Modern portfolio construction relies on both quantitative optimization and qualitative investment judgment, which are often handled through separate tools and workflows.
+PeakPortfolio.ai explores a unified approach to expressing, constructing, and evaluating portfolios in one structured system.

+## How portfolio construction is approached
+Portfolio construction begins with quantitative baselines derived from multiple MVO portfolios and single-asset portfolios.
+These baselines provide context for reconstructing portfolios around user defined intent expressed in natural language.

+User intent, MVO portfolios, asset-level data, and explicit constraints are sent through a chain of three AI agents (Allocator, Manager, Explainer) that each work on a specific component of portfolio construction, to produce portfolio allocations with associated performance metrics, and explanations for ticker of the portfolio.

+## What the system decides vs. what remains human judgment

+PeakPortfolio.ai operates as a decision-support system rather than a fully autonomous allocator.
+The system constructs and evaluates portfolios based on the inputs it receives, applying optimization techniques, asset-level data, and explicit constraints to generate proposed allocations and performance metrics.

+Human judgment remains central: users define the investment universe, objectives, constraints, and interpret the resulting portfolios.
+The system’s role is to structure, evaluate, and explain portfolio outcomes, not to replace discretionary decision-making.

 ---